zwang1995/IL-Toxicity/2_Output/README.md

 - the vertical index indicates the index of IL in the entire dataset (Note: start from 0)
 - the horizontal index indicates the index of the structural descriptor, corresponding to the index in "Structural_descriptor_list.csv"

+`Cross_validation_record.csv` presents the results of cross-validation

+`model.pkl` and `Results.csv` provide the trained FNN/SVM models and predicted values